austinhuang0131/mstdn-party-plus/docs/prologue.md

 ### Offer some advice on improving your experience

-Discussions of techniques to [find people/content to follow](how-to-follow.md) and [best practices in interacting](best-practices.md).
+Starting with a [cheatsheet](cheatsheet.md) for quick reference on interactions, this section contains discussions of techniques to [find people/content to follow](how-to-follow.md) and [best practices in interacting](best-practices.md).

 ## Non-scope of this guide

-This guide will not address certain topics that are commonly present in [other guides](#other-guides):
+This guide will not address certain topics that are commonly present in [other guides](#other-resources):

 ### Reiterate technical definitions of the Fediverse